 I'll admit that I used to fall into the "if I'm not dripping sweat, blistered and sore, I didn't get a workout" category until a slew of overuse injuries interrupted my exercise routine to the point of losing momentum and stopping for a period of time altogether.
 I now have finally realized that long-term consistency beats out short-term intensity.
 (I believe that's a Bruce Lee quote!)
 That means that it's more important for me to run a couple miles a few days a week than to attempt that killer 15-mile hike once a week.
 For my best tips on this, check out "10 Keys to Making Exercise Consistent."

 4 | (Low) Stress

 Stress is the number one contributor to illness.
 It inhibits the immune system's function which makes it difficult to prevent and heal disease.
 (Here’s an interesting study about how long it takes the body to heal a wound under high-stress or low-stress conditions.)
 Therefore, one of the best ways to improve your health is to reduce your levels of stress.
 How does one do this?
 There are many ways!
 Read “8 Ways to Reduce Anxiety Naturally” for some ideas.

 5 | (Low) Toxicity

-Especially for those of us who live in a big city (like Los Angeles,) we need to be mindful of the effect that environmental toxins have on our health and how to reduce our intake as much as possible.
+Especially for those of us who live in a big city (like Los Angeles,) we need to be aware of the effects that environmental toxins have on our health and how to reduce our exposure as much as possible.
 We are exposed to as many as 84,000 chemicals a day (of which only 1% have been tested for safety) which puts extra stress on our organs that are in charge of filtering those toxins out.

 - Air: Believe it or not, indoor air is more polluted than outdoor air.
 For air pollution, consider investing in a HEPA filter for your home.